diceone/vagrant-docker-oracle12c/README.md

 $ cd vagrant-docker-oracle12c
  ```

+If you are behind a proxy, edit setup.sh to add "export HTTPS_PROXY=<proxy:port>".

 Download the database binary form below.
 Unzip to the same directory as above.
 It should have the subdirectory name "database".

 http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html